 Itemization of or accounting for all property discarded or confiscated

+No, nothing about regular depoyments with LASAN.
+We

 Data on all arrests or citations of people identified as homeless, transient, or otherwise unhoused between 1/1/2016 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 This includes all citations issued pursuant to the Administrative Citation Enforcement Program (ACE) pursuant to L.A.M.C. section 11.2.01 et seq.
 We request the following data associated with each arrest/citation: